As an Amazon Associate, we earn from qualifying purchases.

 Only if you'll use the sunset wind-down feature and subscribe to Hatch+ for premium content.
 The core sunrise and sound functionality on the original is nearly identical.
 I'd say 60% of buyers would be happier with the original at $129.

-Do you need a subscription for the Hatch Restore 2 to work?
+Do you need a subscription for the ?

 No. The device functions fully without Hatch+, with 30+ built-in sounds and the sunrise alarm.
 However, sleep stories, guided meditations, and the full sound library require the $4.99/month subscription.
 Plan for that ongoing cost.